GhostGamer6969/Genesis-Now/README.md

 - **Privacy and Security**: The system provides privacy and security by allowing users to disallow specific addresses from accessing their files, maintaining control over shared content.

+- **Preventing Playgerism**: The system prevents players from tampering with the uploaded files, ensuring data integrity and security.

 ## Tech Stack

 - Front-end: HTML, CSS, JavaScript